National Book Trust

 National Book Trust (NBT) is an Indian state-owned publishing house, headquartered in Delhi, India, founded in 1957 as an autonomous body under the Ministry of Education of the Government of India.
 NBT publishes reading material in several Indian languages for all age-groups, including books for children and Neo-literates.
-They publish a monthly Newsletter about recent publications.
+They publish NBT Newsletter, a monthly newsletter about recent publications.

 The activities of the Trust include publishing, promotion of books and reading, promotion of Indian books abroad, assistance to authors and publishers, and promotion of children's literature.

 Objective

 The National Book Trust (NBT), India is an apex body established by the Government of India (Department of Higher Education, Ministry of Human Resource Development) in the year 1957.
 India's first Prime Minister Pt.
 Jawaharlal Nehru envisioned that NBT would be a bureaucracy-free structure that would publish low-cost books.
 The objectives of the NBT are to produce and encourage the production of good literature in English, Hindi and other Indian languages and to make such literature available at moderate prices to the public and to bring out book catalogues, arrange book fairs/exhibitions and seminars and take all necessary steps to make the people book minded.